AP 42 Compilation of Air Pollutant Emission Factors: Chapters

 horizontal), external floating roof, domed external (or covered) floating roof, internal floating roof, variable vapor space, and pressure (low and high).
 The methodology in Chapter 7 was developed by the American Petroleum Institute in collaboration with the EPA.

 The EPA has developed a software program named "TANKS" which performs the Chapter 7 methodology for calculating emission losses from storage tanks.
 The program's installer file along with a user manual, and the source code are available on the Internet.

 Chapters 5 and 7 discussed above are illustrative of the type of information contained in the other chapters of AP 42.
 Many of the fugitive emission factors in Chapter 5 and the emissions calculation methodology in Chapter 7 and the TANKS program also apply to many other industrial categories besides the petroleum industry.

-Other sources of emission factors

-The Global Atmospheric Pollution (GAP) Forum Air Pollutant Emissions Inventory Manual, Stockholm Environment Institute, Version 1.7, October 2010 sei-international.org.